ThatQuiz Test Library Take this test now

 • 24.
 What should you do to protect pitayas from frost?

-A) Prune the plants severely
+A) Cover the plants with frost cloth

 B) Apply fertilizer